 Swimming & Sunbathing at Playa la Malagueta

 Clear, refreshing, but still warm: swimming in the Mediterranean Sea at Playa la Malagueta was the perfect finish to our 12-hours shore leave in Málaga.
 The people laying at the beach, locals, and tourists, enjoyed themselves watching their children and us gay travel bloggers swimming and diving in the sea.
 The only tip we can give for this part of the day: when you are on shore leave during a (gay) cruise, don’t forget to be back on time on the cruise ship.
 Nothing worse could happen than to miss the next The Cruise costume party at night.

-Gay Travel Malaga Spain: Our Gay Couple Cruise Stopover
+Malaga Gay City Trip: Our Gay Couple Cruise Stopover

 Our first stopover during our gay cruise was a great beginning to explore the south of the Spanish coast.
 We are certain, there is much more to see and to explore than “just a few things” we did during the 12 hours stop of the gay cruise ship at the pier.
 We are looking very much forward to see more of the city in Andalusia, Spain.
 Do you have any recommendations for our next visit?
 And what about the gay life of Málaga?
 Comment below or drop us a line on our social media channels.

 Karl & Daan.